wkhere/stackless/Doc/library/sys.rst

-   File objects corresponding to the interpreter's standard input, output and error streams.  ``stdin`` is used for all interpreter input except for scripts but including calls to :func:`input` and :func:`raw_input`.  ``stdout`` is used for the output of :keyword:`print` and expression statements and for the prompts of :func:`input` and :func:`raw_input`.
+   File objects corresponding to the interpreter's standard input, output and error streams.  ``stdin`` is used for all interpreter input except for scripts but including calls to :func:`input` and :func:`raw_input`.  ``stdout`` is used for the output of :keyword:`print` and :term:`expression` statements and for the prompts of :func:`input` and :func:`raw_input`.
 The interpreter's own prompts and (almost all of) its error messages go to ``stderr``.  ``stdout`` and ``stderr`` needn't be built-in file objects: any object is acceptable as long as it has a :meth:`write` method that takes a string argument.
 (Changing these objects doesn't affect the standard I/O streams of processes executed by :func:`os.popen`, :func:`os.system` or the :func:`exec\*` family of functions in the :mod:`os` module.)